Random Fields & Non-Convex Optimization

 References

 1. Auffinger, A., Ben Arous, G., & Cerny, J. (2013).
 “Random matrices and complexity of spin glasses”.
-The foundational paper.
-Rigorously calculated the complexity for p-spin models using Kac-Rice.
+The foundational paper and it rigorously works out the complexity for p-spin models using Kac-Rice.

 2. Choromanska, A. et al. (2015).
 “The loss surfaces of multilayer networks”.
-Applied the p-spin results to Neural Networks.
-Argued that “Bad local minima” are a myth in high dimensions.
+Pushed the p-spin results onto neural networks and argued that “bad local minima” are a myth in high dimensions.

 3. Dauphin, Y. et al. (2014).
 “Identifying and attacking the saddle point problem in high-dimensional non-convex optimization”.
-Showed that Newton’s method is attracted to saddles in high-D. Proposed “Saddle-Free Newton”.
+Showed that Newton’s method gets pulled toward saddles in high dimensions and put forward “Saddle-Free Newton”.